gu-lseg/intro-to-programming/source/objects.rst

 * confirms whether the string is alphabetical
 * confirms wether the string is alphnumerical
-* confirms whether the string is lower
+* confirms whether the string is lowercase
 * returns `Abc`
 * returns `ABC`
 * counts the number of 'a's